iamshimantadas/firebase-php-mini-chatpp/README.md

 # 1 to 1 firebase php chat app

 This project based on cre php and firebase cloud messaging.
 You just need to replace firebaseConfig in chat.php.
 Leter on you can modify for your laravel/CI based projects for live messaging.

+Also create a database in mysql. .sql file has been keep.